forxer/blade-ui-kit-bootstrap/README.md

 This package provides several Blade components prepared for use with Bootstrap (4 and/or 5).

 This package was initially an extension of [Blade UI Kit](https://blade-ui-kit.com/) to provide pre-styled components for Bootstrap.
-But by making it evolve we decided to decouple it from its illustrious parent.
-This simplifies the code as well as its use.
+But by making it evolve we decided to decouple it from its parent.
+This simplifies the code as well as its use in our case.

-This package is therefore largely inspired by [Blade UI Kit](https://blade-ui-kit.com/) and we sincerely thank its contributors for the idea and what they have developed.
+This package is therefore largely inspired by [Blade UI Kit](https://blade-ui-kit.com/).
+A very large part of the documentation comes from it.
+And we sincerely thank its contributors for the idea and what they have developed.
 This package wouldn't exist without it.

 Example
 -------